February 7, 2018

 Church Pension Group

-Matthew Price serves as Senior Vice President for Research & Data at CPG.
-In addition to leading the team responsible for our role as the Recorder of Ordinations, he is responsible for collecting insights that help inform CPG’s decisions around major policy initiatives in the area of retirement and health benefits and is also involved in technical system launches and integrations.
+Matthew Price serves as Senior Vice President for Research and Data at the Church Pension Group (CPG).
+In addition to serving as the Recorder of Ordinations, he is responsible for collecting insights that help inform CPG’s decisions around major policy initiatives in the area of retirement benefits and also has involvement in technical system launches and integrations.
 He joined CPG in June 2001 as its director of analytical research.

 He received a BA in sociology from the London School of Economics, an MA in history from the University of Sussex, and a PhD in sociology from Princeton.